 Those who find Arab world history an interesting subject will find several tentative and official UNESCO heritage sites in the UAE.
 There are also several archaeological sites in the UAE, including the Hili Archaeological Park, Baynunah Fossil Site and Jebel Hafeet Tombs.

-That concludes our list of heritage sites in Dubai.
+That concludes our list of heritage sites and historical monuments in Dubai.
 We hope you enjoy your time at these fascinating historical venues.
 Those visiting the UAE should also consider these notable historical places in Abu Dhabi.